food interaction for Biocod-MX

 lactation

-Biocod-MX Softgel Capsule may be taken with or without food, but it is better to take it at a fixed time.
+Biocod-MX Softgel Capsule may be taken with or without food.

 None